elkcityhazard/chef-frank/content/recipes/easy-bread-recipes/easy-homemade-bread/index.md

   - Beef
 ---
 # Easy Homemade Bread
-Quick Easy Whole Wheat or White Bread Recipe is From Scratch, Makes Two Loaves, and is the same as Grandma Makes.
+Quick Whole Wheat or White Bread Recipe is From Scratch, Makes Two Loaves, and is the same as Grandma Makes.
 Homemade Bread Aroma Welcomes Your Family and Guests Warmly.

 ## Homemade Bread Ingredients